 Taking out a car loan is an important decision that you should carefully consider.
-Among the many factors to consider are your personal credit worthiness, how much of a loan you need, and how long you want your loan to be.
+Among the many factors to consider is your personal creditworthiness, how much of a loan you need, and how long you want your loan to be.
 There are a variety of different options for financing an auto loan, and it pays to compare many options.
 Below is a review of Wells Fargo Auto Loan products and services to help you make that important decision.
 While the company has been in the news recently for consumer scandals, they are working hard to regain consumer trust and have revamped their auto loan system.

 - Quick credit decisions and same-day funding